Matrix factorizations via Koszul duality: Curved homological perturbation lemma

 The differential $d_1:=d+\delta$ no longer squares to zero but lies in the center of $\End(M)$.
-The data $(M,d_1)$ is called a precomplex.
-It is easy to see that the category of precomplexes also form a dg category.
-Hence one can speak of the homotopy between precomplexes.
-What curved homological perturbation achieves is the fact one can obtain a homotopy between precomplexes by perturbing ordinary complexes.
+Such a pair $(M,d_1)$ is called a precomplex.
+What curved homological perturbation achieves is the fact one can still obtain a deformation retract between precomplexes by perturbing ordinary complexes.
 The main result of this appendix is the following lemma.